AceBBang/PV-forecasting-data/README.md

 # PV-forecasting-data

 There are the meteorological data and power generation data of one PV power station used in Ultra-short-term Forecasting of Photovoltaic Power via RBF Neural Network.

-Each column of the xls file denotes different type of data as the follow table.
+Each column of the xls file denotes different type of data as the following table.

 | column | type of data |
 |--|--|
 | 1 | time(28 denotes 7:00, 75 denotes 18:45) |